 “After the ambulance had got clear, Captain Metcalfe walked back with the last Infantry to withdraw along the railway and subsequently arrived at Hlegu, a distance of 25 miles.

 “The conduct of this Chaplain has been magnificent throughout the operation.
-His courage, unfailing cheerfulness, and his complete disregard for his own safety have been an inspiration and encouragement to all ranks.”
+His courage, unfailing cheerfulness, and his complete disregard for his safety have been an inspiration and encouragement to all ranks.”

 This citation for an immediate award was signed by his Commanding Officer, Lieutenant Colonel Fosdick; the Brigade which the Regiment supported; the Divisional Commander 7th Armoured Brigade; the Commander 48 Infantry Commander and the GOC Burma, General Alexander.

-Fruity, as he was known in the Seventh, was Mentioned in Despatched a second time in October 1942, but he was not just a brave man.
+Fruity, as he was known in the Seventh, was Mentioned in Despatches a second time in October 1942, but he was not just a brave man.
 He was a superb Regimental Padre who knew everyone, as they knew him.
-He was a keen player of any game. especially Rugby – but he gave much of his time when we were
+He was a keen player of any game. especially Rugby – but he gave much of his time when we were out of the line in the Middle East to help keep the men interested.
+The Regimental History pays him this tribute:

 “Not only was he the moving spirit in seaside camps, but he promoted many excursions and it is said – instigated more than one military exercise in the neighbourhood of some place of historic interest